VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

             """
             pass

-As the comment mentions.
-With the new configuration store feature `onstart` methods are mostly unneeded.
-However this code does include an example of how to do a Remote Proceedure Call to another agent.
+As the comment mentions, with the new configuration store feature `onstart` methods are mostly unneeded.
+However this code does include an example of how to do a Remote Procedure Call to another agent.

-Agent Remote Proceedure Calls
+Agent Remote Procedure Calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An agent may receive commands from other agents via a Remote Proceedure Call or RPC for short.
+An agent may receive commands from other agents via a Remote Procedure Call (RPC).
-This is done with the @RPC.export decorattor:
+This is done with the `@RPC.export` decorator:

 ::